BVromans/barracuda-hft/README.md

 bun run start
 ```

 **Disclaimer**: This application is provided as a bootstrap for HFT strategies.
 You are solely responsible for your trading decisions and financial outcomes.
-Cryptocurrency trading involves substantial risk, including potential loss of your entire investment.
+Cryptocurrency trading involves substantial risk, including the potential loss of your entire investment.
 Funttastic and Rujira are not responsible for any financial losses, bugs, or technical issues.
 Use at your own risk and only invest what you can afford to lose.

 # FAQ

-- How to solve an error like `GraphQL errors: [{"message":"rate bucket full (5000). bucket drains 500/s.\ncontact api@rujira.network to increase your limit.\n","path":["node"],"locations":[{"line":3,"column":7}]}]`?
+- How do I resolve an error like `GraphQL errors: [{"message":"rate bucket full (5000). bucket drains 500/s.\ncontact api@rujira.network to increase your limit.\n","path":["node"],"locations":[{"line":3,"column":7}]}]`?

-You hit the Rujira GraphQL API limit, you will need to wait, or, preferably, request one authentication token contacting Rujira (api@rujira.network) or Funttastic (https://www.funttastic.com/discord).
+You have reached the Rujira GraphQL API rate limit.
+You will need to wait for it to reset or, preferably, request an authentication token by contacting Rujira at `api@rujira.network` or Funttastic via [Discord](https://www.funttastic.com/discord).

-- How to reset the strategy state (for example the initial balances used for comparision and PnL calculation)?
+- How do I reset the strategy state (for example, the initial balances used for comparison and PnL calculations)?

-Delete the file `resources/database/database.sqlite`, the state of the strategy is saved there.
+Delete the file `resources/database/database.sqlite`, which stores the strategy state.
-Optionally, also delete the log files from `logs` folder.
+Optionally, also delete the log files in the `logs` folder.

 - How to contact Rujira?